Skip to the main content.

 • Brokers should apply compensating controls and monitor network behavior actively

-5. Regulatory Pressure and Incident Response Expectations
+5. Regulatory Pressure & Incident Response Expectations

 New regulations such as EU’s DORA, NIS2, and U.S. financial data laws demand faster breach reporting and robust IT governance.
 Financial regulators now expect investment banks to have formal incident response plans—and to demonstrate them.